Smartglasses: Features and applications

 As with other lifelogging and activity tracking devices, the GPS tracking unit and digital camera of some smartglasses can be used to record historical data.
 For example, after the completion of a workout, data can be uploaded into a computer or online to create a log of exercise activities for analysis.
 Some smart watches can serve as full GPS navigation devices, displaying maps and current coordinates.
 Users can "mark" their current location and then edit the entry's name and coordinates, which enables navigation to those new coordinates.

 Although some smartglasses models manufactured in the 21st century are completely functional as standalone products, most manufacturers recommend or even require that consumers purchase mobile phone handsets that run the same operating system so that the two devices can be synchronized for additional and enhanced functionality.
 The smartglasses can work as an extension, for head-up display (HUD) or remote control of the phone and alert the user to communication data such as calls, SMS messages, emails, and calendar invites.

 Security applications

 Smart glasses could be used as a body camera.
 In 2018, Chinese police in Zhengzhou and Beijing were using smart glasses to take photos which are compared against a government database using facial recognition to identify suspects, retrieve an address, and track people moving beyond their home areas.

+Sport applications

+Smart glasses are used in sports like cycling, running, skiing, golf, tennis, or sailing, giving athletes real-time, heads-up data without looking down at the screen of a watch or smartphone.

+In 2025, meta has announced a new partnership with sports eyewear brand Oakley.